-Sadly, the truth is very different; dying without a Will can leave your family with a major financial headache to deal with as they will have no idea of your wishes, who you want to receive any assets nor what type of funeral you would prefer.
-This can cause all sorts of concerns for those trying to make sense of your estate and can even lead to whole families disagreeing because no one is sure about what to do.
+Sadly, the truth is very different; dying without a Will can leave your family with a major financial headache to deal with as they may not have a clear idea of what your wishes are, who is to receive specific assets and even funeral preferences.
+This situation can often cause family disagreements as they try to make sense of your estate and what they believe you would have wanted.

 Protect your assets

-The other very positive aspect of having a Will in place is that it can be used to deal with tax planning and to protect your assets, particularly if you do not want your estate used to pay for nursing home fees.
-As well as making new Wills, we can make changes to old ones and discuss with you the best ways of dealing with your estate.
+Having a Will in place can be a great way to ensure any tax planning is dealt with and your assets remain protected, especially if you do not want your estate to pay for nursing home fees for example.
+At Gildeas Solicitors we can set up new Wills, make changes to old ones and discuss the best ways that you can deal with your estate.
 No matter how complex or simple your financial matters, we will deal with everything in a very proactive and effective manner, ensuring that loose ends are neatly tied up and that you will have total peace of mind with regard to the distribution of your estate.

-Our legal team have spent many years putting together Wills for clients throughout Scotland and always take the time to ensure that they are legally binding and accurately comply with your personal instructions.
+Our legal team have spent many years putting together Wills for clients throughout Scotland and always take the time to ensure that they accurately comply with your personal instructions and are legally binding.

-Your Will can also take care of other things such as care of your children or what to do if you are diagnosed with a critical illness.
+Your Will can also take care of other important things such as who could take care of your children or what to do if you are diagnosed with a critical illness.